Unification of the Communist Party of Germany and Social Democratic Party of Germany

-The Communist Party of Germany (KPD) and the Social Democratic Party of Germany (SPD) merged to form the Socialist Unity Party of Germany (SED) on 21 April 1946 in the territory of the Soviet occupation zone.
-It is considered a forced merger.
-In the course of the merger, about 5,000 Social Democrats who opposed it were detained and sent to labour camps and jails.

-Although nominally a merger of equals, the merged party quickly fell under Communist domination.
-The SED became the ruling party of the German Democratic Republic (GDR) in 1949; by then, it had become a full-fledged Communist Party–for all intents and purposes, the KPD under a new name.
-It developed along lines similar to other Communist Parties in what became the Soviet Bloc.
-The SED would be the only ruling party of the GDR until its dissolution after the Peaceful Revolution in December 1989.
+The Communist Party of Germany (KPD) and the east German branches of the Social Democratic Party of Germany (SPD) merged to form the Socialist Unity Party of Germany (SED) on 21 April 1946.
+Although nominally a merger of equals, the merged party quickly fell under Communist domination and developed along lines similar to other Communist Parties in what became the Eastern Bloc.
+The SED would be the ruling party of the German Democratic Republic until the end of the republic in December 1989.

 Background

 Among circles of the workers' parties KPD and SPD there were different interpretations of the reasons for the rise of the Nazis and their electoral success.
-A portion of the Social Democrats blamed the devastating role of Communists in the final phase of the Weimar Republic.
-The Communist Party, in turn, insulted the Social Democrats as "social fascists" ("Sozialfaschisten").
-Others believed that the splitting of the labour movement into the SPD and KPD prevented them effectively opposing the power of the Nazis, made possible by the First World War.
+A portion of the Social Democrats blamed the Communists for the devastation of the final phase of the Weimar Republic.
+The Communist Party, in turn, insulted the Social Democrats as "social fascists".
+The KPD abandoned its ultra-left political line at its 1935 Brussels Party Conference, appealing for a united front with the Social Democrats and a broad anti-fascist popular front including bourgeois forces.

 In 1945 there were calls in both the SPD and KPD for a united workers' party.
 The Soviet Military Administration in Germany initially opposed the idea because they took it for granted that the Communist Party would, under their guidance, develop into the strongest political force in the Soviet occupation zone.
 However, the outcomes of the elections conducted in Hungary and Austria in November 1945, and especially the poor performance of the Communist parties, demonstrated the urgent need for a change of strategy by the Communist party.
-Both Stalin and Walter Ulbricht recognized the "Austria hazard" („Gefahr Österreich“) and launched in November 1945, a campaign to enforce a unification of the two parties in order to secure the leading role of the Communist party.
+Both Stalin and Walter Ulbricht recognized the "Austria hazard" („Gefahr Österreich“) and launched in November 1945, a campaign for unification of the two parties in order to secure the leading role of the Communist party.